 Every year, research organizations publish massive reports predicting workplace trends so leaders can get ahead of the curve.
-While staying aware of global patterns is crucial, workplace leaders know the trends they will adopt often depend more on regional needs and expectations.
+While staying aware of global patterns is crucial, workplace leaders know the workplace trends they will adopt often depend more on regional needs and expectations.

 So how do workplace trends break down across a few key markets in the western world?
-Here are six of the biggest trends in Canada, Europe and the US for 2019 and beyond.
+Here are six of the biggest workplace trends in Canada, Europe and the US for 2019 and beyond.

 Workplace Trends in Canada

 After a long-standing talent gap, the Canadian workforce is becoming more diverse.
 And to attract a wide range of new employees, organizations are also placing more emphasis on workplace design.

 Here are a few broad workplace trends in Canada.